Time to text

 In general, communicating was more relaxed because you could not see when someone had “been online” or if the other person had read your message.
 “I haven’t read or I did not notice your text” was completely legit reason not to answer.
 A good way to avoid arguments!

 In addition, the old phones were extremely durable.
-The most legendary phone must be Nokia 3310, a phone that would “survive from a nuclear missile”.
+The most legendary phone must be Nokia 3310, a phone that would “survive from a nuclear missile”, which made the golden age of Nokia.
 The cell did not mind if you dropped it to pavement or dip it into a toilet.
 Nokia phone has even been recorded to survive a week inside a fish.
-No wonder internet is full of memes and videos inspired by Nokia 3310!
+No wonder the internet is full of memes and videos inspired by Nokia 3310!

 Memories grow sweeter with time but you cannot deny that the world has changed.
 Life without smartphone would be like living on a deserted island.
-Social media and internet is crucial part of people’s daily communication and the good old 3310 has fallen behind in development.
+Social media and internet is crucial part of people’s daily communication and the good old 3310 has fallen behind in development and so did the age of Nokia.

 But there are plenty of other successful Finnish companies out-there!
 Check out the Top 5 most innovative start-ups from Finland!